-I bought a ticket to see Chubbs for a few reasons that I can't quite prioritize.
+I bought a ticket to see Chubbs for a few reasons that I can't quite prioritise.
 One of them was the comedian Andrew Lawrence.
-He recently took to Facebook to express his discontent with the overrepresentation of "ethnic" comedians, liberal comedians, and "women-posing-as-comedians" on the BBC.
-Everything he said was wrong (if only the BBC was left-wing), but he did make me think about the ideologies behind my favorite stand-ups.
+He recently took to Facebook to express his discontent with the overrepresentation of "ethnic" comedians, liberal comedians and "women-posing-as-comedians" on the BBC.
+Everything he said was wrong (if only the BBC was left wing), but he did make me think about the ideologies behind my favourite stand-ups.

 I watch a lot of comedians, but they're usually politically correct, metropolitan elitists like Stewart Lee or Josie Long.
 I was being parochial.
 I needed to seek out their antithesis, to ride the dialectic express all the way to racistville.
 The answer?
 Taking a train to Epsom to see the UK's most popular and controversial right-wing comedian: Roy "Chubby" Brown.

 This is the kind of thing you can expect to see at Roy "Chubby" Brown gig

 After quite an uncomfortable warm-up act – a 45-year-old woman in fishnet tights doing the splits and singing "Sex on Fire" – Chubbs arrived on stage to "Gangnam Style", while all those familiar with his catchphrase chanted: "You fat bastard!
 You fat bastard!"